 From regional manufacturer to multi-brand CPG company

-The new corporate identity crystallizes four core values that guide the organization: heart, ownership, excellence and integrity.
-These pillars reflect how the company makes decisions, develops products and builds relationships with partners and communities.
+The new corporate identity includes four core values – heart, ownership, excellence and integrity – that reflect how the company makes decisions, develops products and builds relationships.

 Operations and portfolio

 All customer service, sales and technical support teams continue without interruption.
-Existing product SKUs, supplier relationships and supply chain commitments remain in effect.
-The company published a comprehensive brand narrative on its website for stakeholders interested in learning more about its heritage, values and vision.
+Product SKUs, supplier relationships and supply chain commitments remain in effect.

-Litehouse Foods has built its reputation on an award-winning research and development team at the forefront of innovation.
-The company’s product portfolio includes salad dressings, dips, sauces, cheese and other consumer packaged goods across multiple brands.
+Litehouse Foods has built its reputation on a research and development team at the forefront of innovation.

 [RELATED: Challenge Butter Survey Finds Americans Rejecting Restrictive Food Rules]